Frequently Asked Questions about Results and Matches

 Why are haplogroups shown in different colors on the results page?

 If the participant was SNP tested, his haplogroup will show in green.
-If he has not been SNP tested, FTDNA may have made an estimate of his haplogroup based on his 12/12 match to someone who has been SNP tested.
+If he has not been SNP tested, FTDNA will make an estimate of his haplogroup based on his exact match to someone who has been SNP tested.
 In this case, the haplogroup will show in red, indicating that it is an estimate.

 Will my results be automatically compared to other surnames?